telerik/xamarin-forms-docs/controls/progressbar/events.md

 	* `sender` of type Telerik.XaarinForms.Primitives.LinearProgressView.
 	* A `ProgressChangedEventArgs` which has a reference to the `Progress`(`double`) property.

-* `ProgressCompleted` event is raised when the Value of the ProgressBar reaches the `Maximum`.
+* `ProgressCompleted` event is raised when the Value of the ProgressBar reaches the `Maximum` value.

 **Example with ProgressChanged and ProgressCompleted**